Octahedral tilt-driven phase transitions in BaZrS$_3$ chalcogenide perovskite: Acknowledgements

 P.K. is grateful for funding through the Turing Scheme, which facilitated a research visit to Chalmers University of Technology.
 P.K. also acknowledges support from the UK Engineering and Physical Sciences Research Council (EPSRC) CDT in the Renewable Energy Northeast Universities (ReNU) for funding through EPSRC Grant EP/S023836/1.
 This work used the Oswald High-Performance Computing Facility operated by Northumbria University (UK).
 Via our membership in the UK’s HEC Materials Chemistry Consortium, which is funded by EPSRC (EP/X035859), this work used the ARCHER2 UK National Supercomputing Service.
 We are grateful to the UK Materials and Molecular Modelling Hub for computational resources, which is partially funded by EPSRC (EP/T022213/1, EP/W032260/1, and EP/P020194/1).

 This work has also been supported by the Swedish Research Council (Nos.
 2020-04935 and 2021-05072), and the Chalmers Initiative for Advancement of Neutron and Synchrotron Techniques.
-Some of the computations were enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS) at C3SE, partially funded by the Swedish Research Council through grant agreement no. 2022-06725.
+Some of the computations were enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS) at C3SE, partially funded by the Swedish Research Council through grant agreement no. 2022-06725, as well as the Berzelius resource provided by the Knut and Alice Wallenberg Foundation at NSC.

+We thank Fredrik Eriksson, Kostiantyn Sopiha and Florian Knoop for discussion related to this study.
+We thank Milan S\'ykora and team for sharing the experimental X-ray Diffraction data displayed in Figure 4.